 Now that you know the short and sweet answer, I recommend sticking around to gain a more in-depth look into the science behind these suits and how they are designed to make a difference in your swimming speed.
 In the end, I’ll also give you recommendations for some of the best suits for each event and for swimmers from different levels.

-Do tech suits make a difference?
-Looking at the science.
+Do tech suits make you faster?- Looking at the science.

 To kick things off, we’ll be going through a couple of studies that investigated whether or not tech suits really do make a difference in swimming performance so that we can get the cold hard facts- not from me, but from science.